thescientifichuman/leverage-browser-caching/README.md

 # leverage-browser-caching

-# Include this in your .htaccess if you use Apache.
+ Include this in your .htaccess if you use Apache.

-# What it does?
+What this does:

 1. Enable Gzip compression.
-2.Leverage browser caching
+2. Leverage browser caching